riksantikvarieambetet/Blazegraph-import-CLI/README.md

 # Blazegraph import CLI

 Command line interface for importing RDF files to Blazegraph from the client file system or a list of URLs.
+This is built on top of Blazegraphs REST API if you have access to its batch import tools use that instead.

 ## Prerequirements